 In this article, we’re explaining everything you need to know about agreed value and stated value car insurance policies.

-What is an Agreed Value Car Insurance Policy?
+What Is an Agreed Value Car Insurance Policy?

-With an agreed value car insurance policy, you and your insurer agree what your vehicle is worth.
+With an agreed value car insurance policy, you and your insurer agree on what your vehicle is worth.
 Once an item is covered at an agreed value, you are guaranteed to receive the full amount stated in the policy after a loss.

 Before giving you an agreed value insurance policy, your insurer may appraise your vehicle to determine its value.

 Under an agreed value insurance policy, your vehicle’s value will not depreciate.
 However, your insurance company may adjust the agreed value every time you renew the policy.